 The Breakfast of Corporate Champions

 The Breakfast of Corporate Champions brings together CEOs, corporate directors, and governance leaders to open the Global Summit with a high-impact morning of recognition and leadership.
-The program honors S&P 500 and Fortune 1000 companies with more than 40% women on their boards and underscores the progress driving stronger governance and better business performance.
+Centered on this year's theme, The State of Leadership, the program honors S&P 500 and Fortune 1000 companies with more than 40% women on their boards and underscores the progress driving stronger governance and better business performance.

 Agenda